rfordatascience/tidytuesday/data/2019/2019-07-30/readme.md

 There is time played, ownership, release date, publishing information, and for some a metascore!
 Lots of ways to slice and dice this data!

+### Warning

+Please be advised that the average and median playtime is over the last two weeks, as such there are many many games where playtime is low or zero.

 # Get the data!